Today's Articles

 Wynton Marsalis

 Wynton Marsalis was born on this date in 1961.
-He is Black jazz and classical musician, composer, and educator.
+He is a Black jazz and classical musician, composer, and educator.

 From New Orleans, LA, Marsalis is one of four sons of Ellis Marsalis Jr. and Delores Marsalis.
 He began his classical training on trumpets at age 12.
 He gained experience as a young musician in local marching bands, jazz and funk bands, and classical youth orchestras.
 He entered The Juilliard School in 1979 when he was 17 years old and soon became recognized as the most impressive trumpeter at the conservatory.
-That year he also joined Art Blakey and the Jazz Messengers, where generations of emerging jazz artists honed their craft.
+That year, he joined Art Blakey and the Jazz Messengers, where generations of emerging jazz artists honed their craft.

 Marsalis made his recording debut as a leader in 1982.
 He has since produced a unique catalog of nearly 40 jazz and classical recordings for Columbia Jazz and Sony Classical, earning nine Grammy Awards.
 In 1983, he became the first and only artist to win both classical and jazz Grammy Awards in one year, and he repeated this feat the following year.